Open Now

 2. Septic Tank

 Your septic system has tanks in which sewage is kept and collected.
-The tank is cleaned occasionally and needs to be well sealed to prevent any foul smell from leaving.
+The tanks are cleaned occasionally and need to be well sealed to prevent a foul smell from leaving.

 3. Kitchen Sink